Trump’s eye-popping Cabinet picks show his top priority: Loyalty

 Why We Wrote This

-President-elect Trump’s controversial Cabinet choices came after a series of selections widely deemed more credible.
+President-elect Donald Trump’s controversial Cabinet choices came after a series of selections widely deemed more credible.
 They will present an immediate litmus test for Republican senators.

-If confirmed, the Florida Republican would run the very agency that, until last year, considered indicting him for alleged sex trafficking, among other charges.
+If confirmed, the Florida Republican would run the very department that, until last year, considered indicting him for alleged sex trafficking, among other charges.
 Many senators, including Republicans, voiced immediate skepticism over the Gaetz pick, raising the possibility of a recess appointment with no Senate vote at all.
-Either way, Mr. Trump has immediately put new Senate majority leader John Thune – who was elected yesterday – in a difficult position.
+Either way, Mr. Trump has immediately put new Senate Majority Leader John Thune – who was elected Wednesday – in a difficult position.

 On Wednesday night, the 42-year-old Mr. Gaetz resigned from Congress, ending the ongoing investigation by the bipartisan House Ethics Committee into allegations that included sexual misconduct, illicit drug use, and improper gifts, according to a committee statement in June.